Arizona fires sweep land rich with ancient sites, artifacts

 Today, firefighting crews increasingly are working to avoid or minimize damage from bulldozers and other modern-day tools on archaeological sites and artifacts, and protect those on public display to ensure history isn't lost on future generations.

-“Some of those arrowheads, some of those pottery shards you see out there have that power to change the way we look at how humans were here,” Nez said.
+“Some of those arrowheads, some of those pottery sherds (broken ceramics) you see out there have that power to change the way we look at how humans were here,” Nez said.

 The crews' efforts include recruiting people to advise them on wildlife and habitat, air quality and archaeology.
 In Arizona, a handful of archaeologists have walked miles in recent months locating evidence of meaningful past human activity in and around scorched areas and mapping it for protection.

-Just last week, a crew spotted a semi-buried dwelling known as a pit house.
+Just last week, a crew spotted a more than 1,000-year-old semi-buried dwelling known as a pit house.

 “We know this area is really important to tribes, and it's ancestral land for them,” said U.S. Forest Service archaeologist and tribal relations specialist Jeanne Stevens.
 “When we do more survey work, it helps add more pieces to the puzzle in terms of what's on the landscape.”